by James TownsendOne of our most popular InfoStrat solutions is

-Unfortunately, the most popular CRM products such as Salesforce and Microsoft Dynamics 365 do not contain the opportunity fields, capture processes or reporting that a government contractor needs.
+Unfortunately, the most popular CRM products such as Salesforce and Microsoft Dynamics 365 Sales do not contain the opportunity fields, capture processes or reporting that a government contractor needs.
 They do not reflect all the stages for a government sale such as presolicitation, request for information, request for quote, best and final offer, oral presentations, downselecting and more.

-User stories which describe your sales processes are essential to determine the scope of the project and create a roadmap for an implementation.
 User stories are descriptions of a process from the point of view of a user role.
 They do not include technical details of the implementation but they capture business rules and data elements that are tracked for a specific scenario.

 Here are some user stories that you are likely to need: